shariq1989/cookbook/content/recipe/pozole-rojo.md

 Authentic Mexican pozole rojo is a rich stew often made with pork, hominy, and a variety of chillies that flavor the broth.
 I hope you enjoy this pozole recipe our family loves.

-#### What main ingredients do I need for this meal?
+#### What ingredients do I need for this meal?

+* Avocado Oil

+* Chilis: For this recipe, I use canned [chipotle in adobo sauce](https://amzn.to/2OIJBTR), and and combination of dried ancho and guajillo chillies.

-* Pork Shoulder
+* Pork Butt or Shoulder

+* White Onion

+* Cumin

+* Mexican Oregano

+* Bay Leaves

+* Garlic Head

+* [Chicken Better Than Bouillon]

 * Hominy: I use canned hominy, but if you want to use dried hominy, you need to set aside extra time to prepare it.

-* Chilis: For this recipe, I use canned [chipotle in adobo sauce](https://amzn.to/2OIJBTR) and dried guajillo chillies

 * Garnish: Pozole is all about the garnish, at least for me; you get to make the stew your own with a variety of toppings.
 I usually garnish with radishes, red onion, cabbage, cilantro, lime wedges, avocado, chili flakes, and Mexican oregano.